learnyou/lysa/README.md

 ./lysabuild LANG
 ```

 Where `LANG` is one of the supported languages.
-Run `lysabuild help` for a list.
+Run `./lysabuild help` for a
+list.

+Please do not try to compile `lysa.ltx` directly.
+It won't work, and it will
+create a bunch of garbage files.
+Use the build script instead.

 If you don't use git, you can get a tarball from
 <https://gitlab.com/lysa/lysa/repository/archive.tar.gz>.
 If you don't know what